Wachusett Regional High School

-Mountaineer Volunteers (Ms. L’Ecuyer, Mrs. Paradise, Mrs. Richards)
+Mountaineer Volunteers (Ms. L’Ecuyer, Mrs. Paradise, Mrs. Jarrett)

 A service organization that meets after school and has been involved in food drives, raking leaves for senior citizens, homework club at Mayo School, visiting local nursing homes and various fundraising activities.
 A highlight of each year is the sponsorship of a senior citizen dinner dance at the high school.

-Mu Alpha Theta (National Math Honor Society) (Mrs. Keene)
+Mu Alpha Theta (National Math Honor Society) (Mrs. Ross)